How to use it (ICU/OT practical)

 - Acute decompensated heart failure/cardiogenic shock with low output (often with vasopressor support if hypotensive).

-- Post-cardiac surgery low cardiac output syndrome; RV dysfunction (may help but consider pulmonary vasodilators if PVR high).
+- Post-cardiac surgery low cardiac output syndrome, RV dysfunction (may help but consider pulmonary vasodilators if PVR high).

 - Dobutamine can reduce PVR modestly via beta-2 effects, but tachycardia may worsen RV ischaemia.